arsh1991/Fat-Cat/Wiki/Arsh's Log.md

 Created new textures with updated images and redesigned the initial level and layered it for new objects.
 Doubled width of the intial level and layered all the objects on top of that.
 Started rendering the updated map.
 Ran into errors.

 ## November 3, 2017:
 Resolved all the errors in rendering the updated level.
 There were issues in front and back layer which were leading to to inconsistencies.
 Updated the level again to resolve the inconsistencies.
+Made the game operational so that repo is in stable state and is shippable.

+## November 4, 2017:
+Tested all the merged code in repository to check all the peices are working fine when integrated.
+Finished off the deliverables for this week.
+Dipro provided the fatter images so created a new texture to render images on the game.
+Found a glitch at the game end which is crashing the system.
+There is a script running in the backend which is freezing system.